christianalfoni/impact/docs/giving-up-react.md

 }
 ```

-Embracing the component as a function makes sense, but the introduction of hooks disrupted React developers intuition about how code is executed in the language runtime.
-For example every time this component reconciles it looks like it will initialise the count state, but that is not true, it will only do it on the first call of the component function.
-The function looks stateless and pure, but there is this hidden state in React that you can not see by reading the code.
+Embracing the component as a function makes sense, but the introduction of hooks disrupted React developers intuition about how code is executed in the component.
+Hooks is based on a mathematical concept of [Algebraic Effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/) which is a way to manage side effects in a functional paradigm.
+Here is a summary of languages that natively support it and what those languages are typically used for:

+- **Eff, Koka**: Research, experimentation with algebraic effects, primarily academic.
+- **OCaml**: Systems programming, compilers, financial sector; exploring concurrency with algebraic effects.
+- **Haskell**: Academia, finance, data analysis; algebraic effects via libraries.
+- **F#**: Enterprise applications, data science, financial modeling on .NET.
+- **Scala**: Big data, distributed computing, enterprise backend systems; effect management via libraries.
+- **Unison**: Cloud computing, distributed systems, still experimental.

+It is safe to state that this is a mind bending concept for JavaScript engineers building user experiences for the web.

-This disruption becomes an even bigger problem as hooks can introduce multiple function closures in the component scope.
+The disruption goes beyond the mental model.
+Hooks can introduce multiple function closures in the component scope.
 Without hooks there are no active closures.
 Let us inspect the `Counter` again.

 ```ts
 function Counter(props) {